yoshiakifujita/CANA/automata/plots/progress_report.md

 ![alt text](bias_GP_annihilation_creation.png)
 ![alt text](bias_MM401_annihilation_creation.png)

-Randomly sampled across the permutation space, the bias of generated rules are far away from the bias of the parent rule.
+Randomly sampled across the permutation space, the bias of generated rules are far away from the bias of the parent rule when generated from the parent rule $K_e$.